 In this sample, the additional information is added at the bottom of the popup in smaller letters.

 The location matters nearly as much as the content.
-Your goal is to engage the leaving visitor, persuade him to stay and think more on your offer.
-In order for all this to happen the visitor has to notice your popup.
+Your goal is to engage the leaving visitor, persuade him to stay, and think more about your offer.
+For all this to happen, the visitor has to notice your popup.
 At the same time, you shouldn’t scare him off and poke the message right in the eye.
 Fortunately, there are lots of great popup layouts available in the JetPopup plugin:

 - in the middle of the screen;

-- either on the left or on the right;
+- either on the left or the right;

-- either at the top or at the bottom.
+- either at the top or the bottom.

 JetPopup provides you with such functionality as Open Event option, where you can select when you want your popup to open up.

 You can easily add a background image with the help of JetPopup.
 Just click the gear icon at the bottom bar of Elementor editor > Style > Popup Container > Container Background.
-By clicking the Brush icon you will be able to set either the plain background color or upload an image.
+By clicking the Brush icon, you will set either the plain background color or upload an image.
 The plus button gives you access to your Media Library.
 Upload the image, define its position, attachment, repeat and size.
-Try various combinations in order to find the most suitable one.
+Try various combinations to find the most suitable one.